catsby/GithubNotifier/README.markdown

 To get setup for development, be sure to run
 `git submodule init` && `git submodule update` to pull down the latest `CocoaREST` and `EMKeychain` files

+#Building

+Releases are done by myself, so "release" configuration requires my private key for code-signing.
+If you'd like to compile and run your own release build go to project settings and under "release" configuration, remove `scary-robot-development` and either leave blank or use your own key

 #Future

 - Sparkle integration